aws-samples/aws-online-data-migration-workshop/module3/README.md

 **Mount NFS Share**

-1. Navigate back to your SSH session run the following command
+1. Navigate back to your SSH session and run the following command

 		sudo su